The Right-Hand Little Finger: What About the Pinky?

-But what about the little finger (aka “pinky) of the right hand?
+But what about the little finger (aka “pinky) of the right hand on guitar?
 Do we use it?
 When?
 And should we train it?

 Do We Use the Right Hand Little Finger (Pinky)?